 His interests focused on childhood development and evolutionary theory.
 Hall was the first president of the American Psychological Association and the first president of Clark University.
 Biography Teacher Danette Clark: Secularists in Today’s American classroom.
 Unethical human experimentation in the United States.
 This article is about U.S. medical experiments that are alleged to be unethical, non-consensual, or illegal.

-Nazi human experimentations were a series of medical experiments on large numbers of prisoners, mainly Jews (including Jewish children) from across Europe, but also in some cases Roma , Soviet POWs and disabled non-Jewish Germans, by the Nazi German regime in its concentration camps mainly in the early 1940s, during World War II and the Holocaust .
-Prisoners were coerced into participating; they did not willingly volunteer and there was never informed consent .
-Typically, the experiments resulted in death, disfigurement or permanent disability , and as such are considered as examples of medical torture .
+Nazi human experimentation.
+Nazi human experimentations were a series of medical experiments on large numbers of prisoners, mainly Jews (including Jewish children) from across Europe, but also in some cases Romani, ethnic Poles, Soviet POWs and disabled non-Jewish Germans, by Nazi Germany in its concentration camps mainly in the early 1940s, during World War II and the Holocaust.

+Margaret Sanger.
 Margaret Higgins Sanger (September 14, 1879 – September 6, 1966) was an American birth control activist, sex educator, and nurse.

 Sanger popularized the term birth control, opened the first birth control clinic in the United States, and established organizations that evolved into the Planned Parenthood Federation of America.
 Sanger was also a writer.
 She used this method to help promote her way of thinking.
 She was prosecuted for her book Family Limitation under the Comstock Act in 1914.
 She was afraid of what would happen, so she fled to Britain until she knew it was safe to return to the US.